 The Entertainment Software Association of Canada (ESAC) published a 2011 report on their website, including information about job outlooks, salary information, and Canada’s place in the animation global market.
-Read the full report on their website here.

 Here are some of the highlights:

 - Over the past two years, despite the economic recession, the industry grew by 11% annually and is projected to grow more rapidly over the next two years at 17% per year.

 - Approximately 16,000 artists, innovators, and designers are employed by the Canadian video game industry.

 - With nearly 350 companies, Canada’s video game industry is estimated to contribute $1.7B to Canada’s economy.